softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 If the website cannot decrypt the symmetric key then that means the website is not actually the owner of the validated certificate and it terminates communication.
 That is why the website must be very careful to never publicly release their web certificate private key.

-This demonstrates how modern cryptography forms the foundation of the web security by providing user authentication, authorization, non-repudiation, data integrity, and secure communication.
+This demonstrates how modern cryptography forms the foundation of web security by providing user authentication, authorization, non-repudiation, data integrity, and secure communication.

 ## Things to Understand